solyarisoftware/voskJs/README.md

   with workaround: https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121
 - Function transcript could get buffer instead of a WAV
 - Review stress / performances tests (especially for the HTTP server)
-- Deliver this repo as a npm package

 ## How to contribute